Hellogoodbye: Zombies! Aliens! Vampires! Dinosaurs! (2006–2008)

 On August 8, 2006, after two years of touring, Hellogoodbye released its first full-length record, Zombies!
 Aliens!
 Vampires!
 Dinosaurs! produced by Matt Mahaffey through Drive-Thru Records.
 In 2006, Hellogoodbye appeared on the Vans Warped Tour, did a full headlining tour with Reggie and the Full Effect, Cute Is What We Aim For, Ozma and Peachcake, visited the United Kingdom (with The Plain White T's), Japan, and Europe.
 In 2007, they continued touring, doing a headlining tour with Boys Like Girls, a tour of Australia with Australian band The Lucksmiths, played the main stage of The Bamboozle in New Jersey, headlined the side stage at Give It a Name, played the Reading and Leeds Festivals in the United Kingdom as well as fellow European festivals Pukklelpop, Rock en Seine, and the MySpace Music Tour (co-headlining with Say Anything).

 In the January 2007 issue of Alternative Press, the group confirmed their new album would be released 2008.
 In January 2007, the single "Here (In Your Arms)" saw a resurgence on Top 40 radio and entered the Billboard Hot 100 (peaking at No. 14) and the Pop 100 (peaking at No. 9).
 The song was certified platinum in the United States.
-"Here (In Your Arms)" peaked within the top ten of the charts in the Republic of Ireland, Sweden and the United Kingdom.
+Globally, "Here (In Your Arms)" peaked within the top ten of the charts in the Ireland, the Netherlands, Sweden, and the United Kingdom.
 The song saw its biggest success in the former country, where it peaked at number two on the Irish Singles Chart in May 2007.
 In the same month, they also appeared on The Late Late Show with Craig Ferguson, The Tonight Show with Jay Leno, and Last Call with Carson Daly.
-Their song "Oh, It is Love" became the theme song on MTV's Engaged and Underage.
-On March 13, 2007 they released an iTunes exclusive three-song EP, which featured three different remixes of the song "All of Your Love."
-A few months later that year, the MTV movie Super Sweet 16 aired on television, featuring a live performance by Hellogoodbye of their song "All of Your Love."
+Their song "Oh, It Is Love" became the theme song on MTV's Engaged and Underage.
+On March 13, 2007 they released an iTunes exclusive three-song EP, which featured three different remixes of the song "All of Your Love".
+A few months later that year, the MTV movie Super Sweet 16 aired on television, featuring a live performance by Hellogoodbye of their song "All of Your Love".

 In September 2008, it was announced that keyboardist Jesse Kurvink would be leaving the band to finish college.
 Replacing him would be Joe Marro, former guitarist/keyboardist of The Early November.
 In addition to the lineup changes, the band has announced a fall tour throughout the United States.
 Accompanying them on the tour are Never Shout Never, Say No More, Ace Enders, and PlayRadioPlay!.
 In October 2008, it was announced on Hellogoodbye's blog that drummer Chris Profeta would be leaving the band, and will be replaced by former Hellogoodbye drummer Aaron Flora.